biodatlab/biodatlab.github.io/_data/people/pornnapas.md

 order: 14
 ---

-Pornnapas Manowongpichate is an undergraduate student at the Department of Biomedical Engineering, Mahidol University.
+Pornnapas Manowongpichate (Momo) is an undergraduate student at the Department of Biomedical Engineering, Mahidol University.

 Her field of interests are machine learning and artificial intelligence, especially related to the biomedical field.
 She is currently working on the topic of cranial segmentation and auto-implant.
 She keens on learning new things as there is still so much to learn out there.